European Sharing Economy Coalition

 - To track and influence EU and Member States policies with a potential impact on sharing business models, including taxation, insurance, labour, licensing, health and safety, consumer protection, environment, certification, data privacy, patents, IPR, entrepreneurship etc and recommend appropriate actions.

-- To assist in the ongoing implementation of the EU Commission Sustainable Consumption and Production Action Plan (DG ENVI), the Resource Efficiency Roadmap (DG ENVI), the Social Innovation Europe Initiative and Entrepreneurship 2020 Action Plan (DG ENTR), the Digital Agenda for Europe (DG CNECT), the European Innovation Partnership on Smart Cities (DG RTD), the New European Consumers Agenda (DG SANCO) and other related thematic strategies.
+- To assist in the ongoing implementation of the EU Commission Sustainable Consumption and Production Action Plan (DG ENVI), the Resource Efficiency Roadmap (DG ENVI), the Social Innovation Europe Initiative and Entrepreneurship 2020 Action Plan (DG ENTR), the Digital Agenda for Europe (DG CNECT), the European Innovation Partnership on Smart Cities (DG RTD), the New European Consumers Agenda (DG SANCO), the E-Money Directive (DG MARKT), the Financial Instruments Directive (DG MARKT) and other related thematic strategies.

 - To draft position papers, participate in EU Commission consultations, write petitions and open letters to the European Parliament, submit policy recommendations, legislative amendments and take a seat in relevant EU platforms.

 - To unite and organise the community of Sharing Economy consumers, providers and cooperatives in Europe in cooperation with existing national platforms.